Goca7/book-club-full-stack-project/README.md

 - As a member, I want to receive notifications about my submissions, so that I know they were properly recorded.

 #### User Story: Review Moderation
-- As an admin, I want to view and moderate member feedback, so that I can ensure reviews are appropriate.
+- As an admin, I want to view and moderate members' reviews, so that I can ensure they are appropriate.

 - Acceptance Criteria: